 What is the NCAA Evaluation Tool (NET) for women’s basketball?

 The NCAA Evaluation Tool (NET) for women’s basketball is the contemporary sorting tool used to measure a team’s quality and help evaluate team resumes for selection and seeding in the NCAA tournament.
 NET ranking is determined by who you played, where you played, how efficiently you played and the result of the game.
+The 2020-21 season will be the first year that the Division I Women’s Basketball Committee will utilize the NET.

 What components does the Women’s Basketball NET include?

 The women’s basketball NET includes Adjusted Net Efficiency and Team Value Index.
+The NET rankings DO NOT include any preseason data.

 What is meant by Adjusted Net Efficiency?

 Adjusted Net Efficiency is a measure of a team’s overall performance during the regular season, determined by the difference between offensive efficiency (points per possession) and defensive efficiency (opponents points per possession).
 It also accounts for strength of opponents (as measured by their adjusted net efficiency) and location (home/away/neutral) of the games (against Division I opponents only).
+With teams playing home games with limited or no fans, the committee and staff is studying the impact that’s having on homecourt advantage compared to a typical year.

 What is meant by Team Value Index?